dannylessio/auto-build-OpenRTK/README.md

   ```
   <br>
 - Hope, and take a long coffee.
-- If you see the "RTK Hello World!" string, all is working fine and the compilation process is done.
+- If you see the "RTK Hello World!" string, everything is working fine and the compilation process is done.